By David Ponce

 Let me start by saying you’re not going to get any live shots.
 The watch looks exactly as it does on the picture there, and all I could have given you more is a picture of the hair on my arm.
 I’m sure you’ll thank me for sparing you this.

 Now, the watch itself looks ok.
-It doesn’t look as good as these cool wooden watches, but it still looks ok.
 The bands are made from a rubbery, plastic-y material and are quite pliable.
 They always bounce back to their original shape and my cat wasn’t able to leave tooth marks when she confused it with her treats.
 Also, they are quite ingeniously designed.
 See, for the watch to work properly, it’s best if it’s kept against your skin, rather than hanging down loosely.
 Since people have wrists of many different girths, the straps were designed with 11 closely spaced holes, allowing you to adjust it properly, no matter how meaty or measly you are.

 It wouldn’t win any style competitions, for sure, but hey, it’s a watch you’ll buy for the functionality, not the looks.
 You won’t get arrested by the fashion police either, so don’t worry.
 It’s understated, rather minimal, and that’s fine.